 - 3.Institutional investors should monitor investee companies so that they can appropriately fulfill their stewardship responsibilities with an orientation towards the sustainable growth of the companies.

-The Company will strive to accurately understand the state of investee companies from the viewpoint of improvement of corporate value and sustainable growth of investee companies from a medium- to long-term perspective by utilizing not only financial information on the companies, but also direct dialogue including non-financial aspects such as management strategy and responses to risks.
+The Company will strive to accurately understand the state of investee companies from the viewpoint of improvement of corporate value and sustainable growth of investee companies from a medium- to long-term perspective by utilizing not only financial information on the companies, but also direct dialogue including non-financial aspects such as management strategy and responses to risks and ESG (Environment, Social, Governance).

 - 4.Institutional investors should seek to arrive at an understanding in common with investee companies and work to solve problems through constructive engagement with investee companies.